Y0UR-U5ERNAME/gbs-plugin-collection/README.md

 ![](/screenshots/sgb_packet_plugin.png)

 ## Dialogue With Name Tag/Large Avatar Plugin
 Allows a dialogue to have a name tag and/or a large avatar made of text.
+Note: All fonts that you use for the name tag or large avatar will have to be used in a different dialogue.

 ![](/screenshots/dialogue_ntla_plugin.png)

 ![](/screenshots/dialogue_ntla_plugin2.png)

 ## Actor Set Collision Box Plugin
 Sets the collision box of an actor without having to change spritesheets.
-Make sure to check "Top Down 2D Scene Mode" if you are using a Top Down 2D scene.

 <img width=500 src="/screenshots/actor_collision_plugin.png">